Xilinx/mlir-aie/docs/Building.md

     source utils/setup_python_packages.sh
     ```

+    If you need to exit the sandbox later, type `deactivate`.

 3. Clone and compile LLVM, with the ability to target AArch64 as a cross-compiler, and with MLIR
 enabled: in addition, we make some common build optimizations to use a linker ('lld' or 'gold') other
 than 'ld' (which tends to be quite slow on large link jobs) and to link against libLLVM.so and libClang